 One such property management company is Vacasa.com, which has a high concentration of listings in the Florida Keys.
 You’ll likely pay a little more, but they provide local staffing with uniform standards for housekeeping, nearby managers to respond to requests, and they handle maintenance on demand.
 Some even stage rentals with furniture.
 It’s a little less personal, but generally managed efficiently.

-My brother-in-law lists his spacious Keys house with Vacasa for $2,200 on a normal week, including fees.
-It’s waterfront with a dock, a waterfront tiki bar, hot tub, great views from decks on three levels and sleeps up to 10.
-The rate changes with the calendar, depending on the season and events.
+My brother-in-law lists his spacious Keys house with Vacasa for $2,200 on a normal week.
+Waterfront with a dock, a waterfront tiki bar, hot tub, great views from decks on three levels and sleeps up to 8 comfortably.
+Rate change with the calendar, depending on the season and events.

 While you’re looking to get away from it all, you’ll not get away from the pandemic, at least not this year.
 It sounds kinda crazy, and most hosts will do a great job of cleaning, but if I were you…